Autism Spectrum Condition (ASC)

 Dental Advice for parents of children with autism

-Download PDF : Dental Advice
+Download the Dental Advice booklet.

 Further support for Hounslow families with SEND

-To get in touch with the team, call the helpline at 020 8583 2607 (Monday-Friday, 9am - 2pm) or email sendiass@hounslow.gov.uk.
+To get in touch with the team, call the helpline at 020 8583 2607 (Monday to Friday, 9am to 2pm) or email sendiass@hounslow.gov.uk.

-The team (pictured) are also available at the Council's monthly SEND surgeries SEND surgeries: Let's talk SEND | London Borough of Hounslow
+The team (pictured above) are also available at the Council's monthly SEND surgeries SEND surgeries: Let's talk SEND | London Borough of Hounslow

 Hounslow Parent/Carers Forum